power logo Matthew 18:23-35 Home / teachings / Parables / the Master

 Insights

-• As the Father forgives us, we are also to forgive our brothers.
-For if ye forgive men their trespasses, your heavenly Father will also forgive you: But, if ye forgive not men their trespasses, neither will your Father forgive your trespasses, Matthew 6:14-15.
+• We might look at this parable as only a mere gesture, but this is the way the kingdom works and operates.
+We need not only to learn this, but to put it in practice.
+14 For if ye forgive men their trespasses, your heavenly Father will also forgive you: 15 But if ye forgive not men their trespasses, neither will your Father forgive your trespasses, Matthew 6:14-15.